 Another way to achieve open access is to make your scholarly texts openly available by self-archiving, also known as the green road to OA or parallel publishing.
 Self-archiving means that upon publication in a traditional journal you also deposit a copy of your reviewed manuscript in an open access repository.
 This is done easily by registering your publication in SLUpub – just make sure to upload a copy of your paper and check the appropriate box in the form.

-In most cases you are allowed to publish the accepted and peer-reviewed version version of your manuscript.
+In most cases you are allowed to publish the accepted and peer-reviewed version of your manuscript.
 This version should be devoid of publisher logos, editing and pagination.
 You are often not allowed to publish the final publisher version or version of record.
-Check the journals terms for self-archiving via SHERPA/ROMEO
+Accepted manuscripts can often be retrieved via the publishers journal submission system.
+The Open Access Button has developed guides on how to access your accepted manuscript through these systems.
+Check the journals terms for self-archiving via SHERPA/ROMEO.

 If the publisher demand that the paper should be subjected to an embargo, you can still deposit it right away.
 Library staff will perform quality control and manage any eventual embargoes.
 Your text will not be made available online until the set time has elapsed.